Kinet0/Amynex.xmp/README.md

 - The extension does not analyze encrypted traffic.
 - It is a demonstration tool and not a replacement for enterprise-grade security products.

+  ## Tip
+  - make a shortcut command for Amynex.xmp, it makes your life easier.
+  - i literallty made this just because i dont want to open another tab when im browsing sketch websites. peace

 ## Future Improvements

 - Add real-world phishing blocklists.